Some links in this post may be affiliate links

 Boston Ferns (Nephrolepis exaltata 'Bostoniensis') are non-toxic to humans and pets as outlined by ASPCA.
 The ferns are safe to grow indoors.

-Boston Fern (Nephrolepis exaltata 'Bostoniensis') does well in bright, indirect light away from direct sunlight, warm and humid conditions and consistently moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.
+Boston Fern (Nephrolepis exaltata 'Bostoniensis') does well in bright indirect light, average warmth of 15-250C, humidity of 60-70% and consistently moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.

 For optimum growth of Boston Fern, water it thoroughly during the growing season to keep the soil evenly moist at all times.